Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow Celery From Seed

-Rather than buying plants, most gardeners grow their celery from .
+Rather than buying plants, most gardeners grow their celery from seed.
 You can start your seed in either the spring or the fall.
 To decide which is better for your situation, celery has a total growing season of 130 to 140 days.
-That includes 125 days of cool weather. seed
+That includes 125 days of cool weather.

 Starting Seeds in the Spring

 Sow your seeds 10 – 12 weeks before your last frost after soaking them overnight.
 Soaking the seeds mimics the natural marsh environment in which celery originally grew.
 Surface sow the seeds in pre-moistened soil.
 Do not cover them with soil.
 They need light to germinate.
 Cover your containers with plastic bags to maintain the soil moisture and create a humid environment.
 Germination should occur in 7 days.
 The seeds germinate best in 70⁰F to 75⁰F temperatures.
+A heat mat will help keep your soil warm.

 After germination, remove the plastic bag and mist your seedlings regularly to maintain humidity.
 You can transplant your seedlings outdoors when night time temperatures are consistently above 40⁰F.
 Space your seedlings 12 inches apart.